FutureActivities/Magento2-Api/README.md

 # FutureActivities API

-An extension that provides additional API endpoints and customisations that may be useful.
+This is a Magento 2 extension that provides additional API endpoints and customisations that you may find useful.

 ## Endpoints